ghc/ghc/docs/users_guide/using-warnings.rst

     uses multiple comma-separated type signatures (deprecated and scheduled to be removed in GHC 9.18).

+.. ghc-flag:: -Wrule-lhs-equalities
+    :shortdesc: warn about rules whose LHS contains equality constraints
+    :type: dynamic
+    :reverse: -Wno-rule-lhs-equalities
+    :category:

+    :since: 9.14

+    :default: on

+    When GHC encounters a RULE whose left-hand side gives rise to equality constraints that previous GHC versions (``<= 9.12``) accepted quantifying over, GHC will instead drop the rule and emit a warning message, with the warning message being controlled by this flag.

+    This warning is intended to give visibility to the fact that the RULES that previous GHC versions generated in such circumstances could never fire.

 .. ghc-flag:: -Wmissed-specialisations
     :shortdesc: warn when specialisation of an imported, overloaded function fails.